Top Three Homemade Face Scrub Recipes for Blackheads

 - Steam your face beforehand.
 A facial steam will help open up pores and soften your face, enabling the blackheads to come out easily.
 Do this before using the face scrubs to push out blackheads faster.

 - Don't over-wash your face.
 Yes, washing your face continuously throughout the day is not the right way to prevent/get rid of blackheads.
-In fact, over-washing your face will give your more blackheads, not to mention acne and white heads.
+In fact, over-washing your face will give you more blackheads, not to mention acne and whiteheads.
 What's the deal?
-Well, over-washing your face strips away most of the natural oils, inducing your oil glands to produce more oils, and excess oil is one of the causes of blackheads.
+Well, over-washing your face strips away most of the natural oils, inducing your oil glands to produce more oils.
+Excess oil is one of the causes of blackheads.